abhi18av/TheCodeOfKhans/ReadMe.md

 This is a repo through which a friend of mine learns the magical art of code and moves towards his dream life and job

+## Goals

+- The training would be designed with a `sysAdmin` with a top priority.
+- Secondary objective is to gain understanding of `game design` through Unity.

+## Accountability

+- Habitica
+- TaskMaster
+- Pomodoro

 ## Resources

+#### Video
 - Trnt
 - Microsoft Videos
 - Udemy
+- Coursera
+- EdX
+- Stepik

+#### Books
+- CTCI
+- GTD

 ## RoadMap